rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ### Putting it all together

-Open the IDLE text editor and create an empty python script called **login-simple.py**.
-We'll create a python function and prompt for api url, username and password.
+Open the IDLE text editor and create a new file called **login-simple.py**.

+We'll create a python function and add prompts for api url, username and password to test it.

 ```python
     #!/usr/bin/env python3